BobekkBoi/BobekkBoiSoundBoard/README.md

 > The application itself is lightweight and **can run with as little as ~500 MB RAM**, depending on usage.

-*eh..
-AI told so, but I think 500 MB is quite a lot for an app that just plays sounds… at least they play instantly, ay*

 ---

 Built as a custom solution with a strong focus on **performance**, **portability**, and **modularity**.